 What’s crucial is that a 500-watt sub isn’t necessarily louder than a 200-watt sub.

-If you just want an idea of how loud a subwoofer is by its wattage, assume that most anything under 100 watts is best used for bedroom listening and small spaces.
+If you just want an idea of how loud a subwoofer is by its wattage, assume that almost anything under 100 watts is best used for bedroom listening and small spaces.
 100 to 300 watts should be good for small to medium-sized rooms.
 300 on up should be good for larger rooms or open-concept spaces.

-Regarding listed specs, it would be best to concentrate on Max SPL – which is measured in decibels.
+Regarding the listed specs, it would be best to concentrate on Max SPL – which is measured in decibels.